jhighman/trua-collect/docs/collection-flow.md

    - Development mode allows overriding the collection key via URL parameters
    - This enables testing different configurations without changing the code
    - The system detects whether a default or custom key is being used and adjusts behavior accordingly

+4. **Environment Configuration**
+   - Default collection key is stored in the .env file as `DEFAULT_COLLECTION_KEY`
+   - Example configuration is provided in .env.example
+   - This allows different environments (development, staging, production) to use different default keys
+   - Prevents hardcoding configuration values in the application code